2024 Mongolian parliamentary election

 Parliamentary elections were held in Mongolia on 28 June 2024 to determine the composition of the State Great Khural.
 The number of MPs increased from 76 to 126 following a constitutional amendment in 2023.

 According to preliminary results, the Mongolian People's Party (MPP) secured 35% of the vote and won 68 of the 126 seats.
 The State Great Khural re-appointed MPP chairman Luvsannamsrain Oyun-Erdene as prime minister on 5 July.

 Background

-In the 2020 parliamentary elections the Mongolian People's Party won a supermajority of 62 of the 76 seats and formed a government.
-However, protests in 2021 led to the resignation of Prime Minister Ukhnaagiin Khürelsükh and his cabinet.
-More protests began in December 2022 due to a government corruption scandal in relation to coal exports.
+In the 2020 parliamentary elections, the Mongolian People's Party won a supermajority of 62 of the 76 seats and formed a government headed by re-appointed prime minister and MPP chairman Ukhnaagiin Khürelsükh.
+The Democratic Party, the primary opposition to the MPP, won a slightly increase 11 seats.
+However, COVID-19 protests in 2021 led to the resignation of prime minister Khürelsükh and his entire cabinet after only five months in office.
+Khürelsükh was succeeded by Luvsannamsrain Oyun-Erdene, an MPP lawmaker representing younger generation born in the 1980s.
+More protests later began in December 2022 due to a major government corruption scandal in relation to coal exports.